Human Development and Family Studies

 Research in Human Development and Family Studies

 In the Department of Human Development and Family Studies (HDFS) at Texas Tech several faculty direct research laboratories across the lifespan.
 In addition to the Barton Research Suite that houses many of these cutting-edge research labs, we have a coding laboratory with 12 stations offering both quantitative and qualitative software available for data management, coding, and transcription - to name a few.
-In HDFS we have the Child Development Research Center, the Center for Adolescent Resiliency, Early Head Start, and the Institute for Developmental Science.
+In HDFS we have the Child Development Research Center, the Center for Adolescent Resiliency, Center for Early Head Start, and the Institute for Developmental Science.

 We also have access to several facilities and Institutes and Centers across campus including the Neuroimaging Institute, the Institute for Measurement, Methodology, Analysis and Policy, as well as the Burkhart Center for Autism Education and Research.
 Below is a list of the current research laboratories and the faculty who direct these labs.

 The Big Sib Study Lab, directed by Dr. Sybil L. Hart: This lab is dedicated to the enrichment of parent-child and child-sibling relationships.
 Toward that goal, we focus on exclusivity as a foundation of parent-child relationships and the manner through which it shapes and is shaped by challenges, such as the birth of a sibling, and strengths that facilitate the development of healthy relationships that are embedded social contexts within and beyond the family.

 BioSocial Interplay in Development Lab, directed by Dr. Zhe Wang: Why are some children good at math while others struggle?
 This lab studies the development of cognitive abilities and achievement outcomes in children and adolescents, with an emphasis on factors contributing to the diverse growth trajectories observed in children.
 Their research takes a multi-level multi-method approach that incorporates genetic, physiological, cognitive, and behavioral levels of analyses.